Sony Honda Mobility: History

 In January 2020, Sony revealed its first electric sedan prototype at the 53rd Consumer Electronics Show.
 The vehicle was called the Sony Vision-S. According to the company, the Vision-S incorporates Sony's imaging and sensing technologies.
 In contrast, Sony's artificial intelligence, telecommunication, and cloud computing technologies enable the continued updating and evolution of the vehicle's features.
-A second concept car, an electric SUV was unveiled in January 2022 at the at the 55th Consumer Electronics Show as the Vision-S 02, while the original concept was retroactively renamed to Vision-S 01.
+A second concept car, an electric SUV was unveiled in January 2022 at the 55th Consumer Electronics Show as the Vision-S 02, while the original concept was retroactively renamed to Vision-S 01.

 In April 2022, Sony established Sony Mobility Inc. as their mobility service arm.

 In March 2022, Sony and Honda signed a memorandum of understanding to deepen the discussion and exploration of forming a strategic alliance between the two companies.
-In June 2022, while still in the process of negotiating the details of the partnership, both companies announced that their joint venture company would be called "Sony Honda Mobility Inc."
+In June 2022, while still in the process of negotiating the details of the partnership, both companies announced that their joint venture company would be called "Sony Honda Mobility Inc." The company was led by Yasuhide Mizuno, who served as the head of Honda's China division until 2020.

 The company was officially announced through a press conference on October 13, 2022.
 According to the company, it aims to become a software-oriented "Mobility Tech Company".

 On January 5, 2023, the company revealed its first electric vehicle prototype under the brand name Afeela at the 56th Consumer Electronics Show.
-The prototype is a four-door sedan that will be produced in the U.S. in 2026 and will feature Level 3 automated driving capabilities under limited conditions.
+The prototype was a four-door sedan that was planned to be produced in the U.S. in 2026.
+The car features Level 3 automated driving capabilities under limited conditions.

+On January 6, 2025, the company revealed the production version of the prototype, called the Afeela 1, at the 57th Consumer Electronics Show.
+Deliveries of the vehicle are expected to begin in mid-2026, and refundable reservations were opened.

+Dealership disputes

+Sony Honda Mobility plans to sell vehicles directly to consumers rather than through franchised dealers.
+In August 2025, the California New Car Dealers Association filed a lawsuit against Sony Honda Mobility and Honda on behalf of Honda and Acura dealers in the state, alleging that the company's plan for direct sales violates state law prohibiting automakers from competing with their franchised dealers by selling to customers directly.